 As stated before, there are over 30 free zones in Dubai to choose from.
 The nature of your business can have an effect on which free zone you chose to set up in.
 Generally, it often makes sense to set up in close proximity to businesses in the same sector.

-DMCC – the world’s flagship Free Zone and Government of Dubai Authority on commodities trade and enterprise – has been awarded Global Free Zone of the Year 2019 by Financial Times’ fDi Magazine for a record fifth consecutive year.
+DMCC – the world’s flagship Free Zone and Government of Dubai Authority on commodities trade and enterprise – has been awarded Global Free Zone of the Year by Financial Times’ fDi Magazine.

 3. Choose a company name

 When choosing your business name, it’s important that it conforms to the UAE’s strict naming conventions.
 Names that include offensive language, could be perceived offensive to religion, or refer to political groups or the mafia are forbidden.
 If you’re naming the business after a person, you’ll need to prove the person is a partner or owner of the company (no initials or abbreviations allowed).

 Naming your business could be a complicated process.
 You can save time and effort by consulting an expert to help you follow the conventions and get your name approved.

 You’ll need to apply for initial approval to ensure that the Dubai DED has no objections to you starting a business so that you can get started in the next steps for your licence.
 You can apply for this online, in person or through a third party (like through a law firm).
 The documents you’ll need to provide will depend on your business nature, but generally are: